CUH Logo

 We are a major allergy centre delivering comprehensive specialist allergy services for adults and children.
 Allergy is a medical speciality which treats people developing allergic symptoms or reactions.

 This can be due to food allergy, drug allergy, insect sting allergy or allergies in the environment for example those causing hay fever, asthma or eczema.
 We also investigate and manage severe allergies such as anaphylaxis which can be life-threatening.
-Some conditions which mimic allergy are not caused by allergy (e.g. hives, swellings and rhinitis) and these are also sometimes dealt with by allergy services.
+Some conditions which mimic allergy are often not caused by allergy (e.g. hives, swellings and rhinitis) and these are also sometimes dealt with by allergy services.
 Allergy services deliver desensitisation treatment for some allergies and some monoclonal antibody therapies.
 The Allergy service can also investigate drug allergies including antibiotics, pain killers, drugs used in general anaesthetics, local anaesthetics and contrast media.

 For adults and children, we make a diagnosis based on a detailed clinical history, supplemented where necessary by skin tests (prick and intradermal tests), blood tests and occasionally challenges (administration of a drug or ingestion of a food under supervision in clinic).
 Paediatric services provide access to specialist Allergy Dietetic services.
 We aim to address your allergy concerns in one, or perhaps two face to face clinic visits.
 You will likely then be discharged back to your GP’s care, and further follow up is arranged by your GP as indicated by us.